Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 ### T1D/T2D calculator overview

 The main (clinical features) model uses age at diagnosis and current BMI to estimate the probability of Type 1 diabetes.
 GAD and IA2 antibodies, and Type 1 genetic risk score (T1D-GRS) can additionally be incorporated if available (T1D-GRS was not available in this cohort from CPRD, and fewer than 1% had either antibody tested).
-A more complicated lipid probability model
+A more complicated lipid probability model which uses age, BMI, sex, total cholesterol, triglycerides and HDL-cholesterol is also available.

 &nbsp;